Skip to content

 Practical Example

-For example, in a Phantom wallet creation workflow, after successfully creating it, I want to export that wallet’s data, so I will configure it as follows:
+For example, in a Phantom wallet creation workflow, after successfully creating it you want to export that wallet’s data, so you will configure it as follows:

 The data will then be exported and displayed as follows: